gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 ├── .editorconfig
 ```

-Then, open the newly created file and extend the default configuration with one of the [shared configurations](/eslint/#available-configurations) provided by this library :point_down:
+Then, open the newly created file and extend the default configuration with one of the [shared configurations](/eslint/#available-configurations) provided by `@workleap/eslint-plugin` :point_down:

 ### web-application